-Holiday season is here and gardens are hot, hot hot!
+Holiday season is here and gardens are hot hot hot!
 If you’re going away on holiday remember to ask a friend or family member to water the garden for you or consider buying a timer-controlled watering system.
 Gardens can wilt quickly at this time of year and need constant attention.
-Most importantly enjoy your garden in this beautiful summer month if you are staying at home.
+Most importantly August gardening is also about enjoying your garden in this beautiful summer month if you are staying at home.

 - Prune wisteria